|

 In

-addition, the Chapter has endowed an athletic scholarship, which
+addition, the Chapter has endowed an athletic scholarship, which is awarded to a Boone County WVU athlete.
+We continue

 to insure that its academic scholarship funding is never used for